netlify/build/packages/framework-info/README.md

 If empty, this is ignored.

-## watch
+## dev

 _Type_: `object`

-Parameters to detect the watch command.
+Parameters to detect the dev command.

 ### command

 _Type_: `string`

-Default watch command.
+Default dev command.

 ### directory

 _Type_: `string`

-Directory where built files are written to, in watch mode.
+Directory where built files are written to.

 ### port

 _Type_: `number`

-Local watch server port.
+Local dev server port.

 ## env

 _Type_: `object`

-Environment variables that should be set when running the watch command.
+Environment variables that should be set when running the dev command.